Facts & figures

 These courses include:

 We offer research degrees across our seven key disciplines, namely: general practice, medicine, obstetrics, gynaecology and neonatology, physiology, psychiatry and surgery.

-For more information on higher degree research opportunities at the Northern Clinical School, please contact our Research Administration Officer.
+For more information on higher degree research opportunities at the Northern Clinical School, please contact our Research Education Support Officer.

 Discover student life at the Northern Clinical School